 Marco Krasser doesn’t look like a revolutionary, and it’s a label that the managing director of the utility SWW Wunsiedel GmbH would probably reject.
 Nevertheless, a minor revolution has taken place in this rural part of southern Germany, where innovative and adaptive ideas are being implemented at a rate that has attracted international attention.
 It’s the micro economic manifestation of a comprehensive overhaul of the country’s energy system, and despite its size, the small town is a trailblazer when it comes to the distribution grid.

-A look at Germany’s energy transition under real-life conditions: With an integrated, decentralized system, one municipal utility is laying the groundwork for a reliable, economically viable, and 100 percent renewable supply.
+A look at Germany’s energy transition under real-life conditions: With an integrated, decentralized system the groundwork for a 100 percent renewable supply has been laid.
+One municipal utility, which secures a reliable and economically viable coverage.

 Germany’s shift from large-scale, centralized power generation to a decentralized system geared towards the large-scale integration of renewable energy has been under way for many years now.
 Utilities like SWW have been adapting their business models to the increasing infeed of wind and solar power since the late 1990s.
 This development was accelerated in the wake of the Fukushima disaster, when the government decided to phase out all nuclear plants by the end of 2022.